Avogadro/two.avogadro.cc/source/teach/index.md

 This section is in the process of being migrated from the original Avogadro documentation.
 Some instructions and screenshots may be out of date.
 ```

 Avogadro is intended not only for molecular modeling research, but also for educational use.
-This category is intended to help educators around the world find lessons and tips for using Avogadro2 in teaching chemistry.
+This category is intended to help educators around the world find lessons and tips for using Avogadro 2 in teaching chemistry.
 If you have an exercise or article that you would like to list here, please get in touch via [Avogadro Discussion](https://discuss.avogadro.cc).

 [1,3-diaxial interactions](diaxial_interactions)